 By default, NER components use contextual features in a fairly large context window, and so its “isSentenceLevel” parameter is set to “false”.
 If set to “true”, this may potentially add some robustness if you add sophisticated features that depend on deeper levels of NLP processing (currently, very few are used/required).

-It is not hard to compile. cd to the main directory (ner/) and run:
+It is not hard to compile. cd to the main directory (ner/

 $ mvn compile